ESIPFed/data-help-desk/docs/for_organizers/people_and_support/supporting_volunteers.md

     Twitter and post them to the Slack channel.
 -   Experts can then either respond directly on Twitter or share their answers in Slack for the moderator to then push back out to Twitter.

+-   There is the need to balance the number of question channels with the capacity of volunteers to monitor and respond effectively.
+Creating too many places for questions can overwhelm volunteers and lead to some inquiries being missed.
+Opt for a limited number of well-managed channels.
+In the past, a combination of one public (Twitter) and one more private (survey form) option has been used.

+-   To support volunteers in managing questions from various channels, The use of a backchannel communication platform like a Slack channel can be very helpful.
+This allows experts to discuss questions, triage them, and coordinate responses, especially for volunteers who are less comfortable with public-facing platforms like Twitter.
+A moderator can then relay answers from the Slack channel back to the researcher on the original platform (e.g., Twitter).

 ## Provide Categories of Questions